G-Seaford/HetSys-Peer-UQ/README.md

 uv run main.py -v --data-root Data --figdir Results --sys-include '^Au-00[01](?:/|$)' --sites Site-000 Site-002 Site-005 --bias-regex '(?:-0\.10V|\+0\.00V|\+0\.10V)' --prefix-mode auto
 ```

-This calls `uv` to run the main.py script, which will take data from the `Data/` subdirectory, and write outputs into the `Results/` directory. the flags `--sys-include`, `--sites`, `--bias-regex`, and `--prefix-mode` provide guidance to the file search routine, and should be used as provided.
+This calls `uv` to run the main.py script, which will take data from the `Data/` subdirectory, and write outputs into the `Results/` directory.
+The flags `--sys-include`, `--sites`, `--bias-regex`, and `--prefix-mode` provide guidance to the file search routine, and should be used as provided.
 A list of possible command line arguments for the CLIConfig class can be found using the `-h` flag (and used by running `uv run main.py -h`).
 Please do not worry too much about the other options, these are mainly for my use.

 ---